hashicorp/terraform/docs/plugin-protocol/README.md

 different versions of Terraform's protocol.

 Only `.proto` files published as part of Terraform release tags are actually official protocol versions.
-If you are reading this directory on the `master` branch or any other development branch then it may contain protocol definitions that are not yet finalized and that may change before final release.
+If you are reading this directory on the `main` branch or any other development branch then it may contain protocol definitions that are not yet finalized and that may change before final release.